jipearson/Kickstarter_Analysis/Written_Report_Template.md

 Although there were minimal issues faced performing this analysis, the volume issue stated above can makes it difficult to make confident recommendations based on more granular criteria elements.
 ## Results

-- Outcomes based on Launch Date conclusions
+- Outcomes based on Launch Date conclusions.
   - Months with higher volumes of launched campaigns tend to have higher success rates.
   - Even though May typically has the highest volume of new campaign launches it is still the most attractive month from a rate of success standpoint.

-- What can you conclude about the Outcomes based on Goals?
+- Outcomes based on Goals conclusions.
   - We generally see a deterioration in the rate of successs as the campaign goal increases (again - difficult to extract meaningful conclusions from the higher goal buckets)
   - While only 31% of campaigns have a goal greater than 5k the same population accounts for nearly 46% of failed campaigns.